On Graph Odd Edge-Colorings and Odd Edge-Coverings: Proof of Theorem

 \section{Proof of Theorem~\ref{covering_conjecture}}

-This section is devoted to the proof of Theorem~\ref{covering_conjecture}.
-The proof, conducted by contradiction, begins with the consideration of a possible minimal counter-example and employs the technique of induction.
-The main inductive step is presented in the following proposition. \begin{prop} Let $G$ be a simple connected graph with $\min \text{ovl}(G)\geq 3$.
-Let $v\in V(G)$ be an even vertex. \begin{enumerate}[(a)] \item If $v$ is a cut vertex of $G$, then one can find a connected component $C$ of $G-v$ such that the graph $G'= G-C$ also satisfies that $\min \text{ovl}(G')\geq 3$. \item If $v$ is not a cut vertex, then $G-v$ is not a block graph.
-Furthermore, there is an end-block $B$ of $G-v$ containing a unique cut vertex $s$ of $G-v$ such that the graph $G'= G-(B-s)$ satisfies that $\min \text{ovl}(G') \geq 3$. \end{enumerate} \end{prop} \begin{proof} {\bf (a)} If any connected component of $G-v$ has an odd order, then Lemma~\ref{cover_odd_component} implies that $\min \text{ovl}(G)\leq 2$, which contradicts our assumption.
-Therefore, we can assume that all connected components of $G-v$ have an even order.
-There are two cases to consider.
+This section is devoted to a proof of Theorem~\ref{covering_conjecture}.
+Our proof, conducted by contradiction, considers a possible minimal counterexample and employs the technique of induction.
+The main inductive step is presented in the following proposition. \begin{prop} Let $G$ be a simple connected graph with $\min \text{ovl}(G)\geq 3$, and let $v\in V(G)$ be an even vertex of $G$. \begin{enumerate}[(a)] \item If $v$ is a cut vertex of $G$, then there is a connected component $C$ of $G-v$ such that $\min \text{ovl}(G-C)\geq 3$. \item If $v$ is not a cut vertex of $G$, then $G-v$ is not a block graph.
+Furthermore, there is an end-block $B$ of $G-v$ containing a unique cut vertex $s$ of $G-v$ such that $\min \text{ovl}(G-(B-s)) \geq 3$. \end{enumerate} \end{prop} \begin{proof} Note that $v(G)$ is odd, as otherwise $\min \text{ovl}(G)= 0$ by Theorem~\ref{Pyber_4}.